ethersphere/swarm-guide/contents/up-and-download.rst

       ]
     }

-Setting Accept: text/html returns the list as a browsable HTML document
+Setting Accept: text/html returns the list as a browsable HTML document.